2012 was a year of radical change for the legal technology industry.

 In October, Nextpoint officially unveiled Privilege Protect™, the first software tool designed to protect lawyers from one of the most common, case killing mistakes- inadvertent production of evidence.
 Privilege Protect uses advanced machine learning algorithms to review documents, blocking privileged or protected content from being inadvertently produced in litigation.
 Privilege Protect appears prominently on the Transfer page of all Nextpoint applications, providing the most secure transfer mechanism available for producing documents in a legal context.

 Around the same time, we also introduced a wholly redesigned and more comprehensive website.
 In addition to publishing three separate product sites for Cloud Preservation, Discovery Cloud, and Trial Cloud, the main Nextpoint website and blog provide a complete and thorough introduction to our products and ongoing industry trends.
-The new site offers product information, unbiased industry news and insight, and more content, including a whole library of free whitepapers and resources and information about cloud technology revolutionizing the practice of law.
+The new site offers product information, unbiased industry news and insight, and more content, including a whole library of free whitepapers and resources and ediscovery webinars revolutionizing the practice of law.

 As an early adopter of the Amazon Web Services cloud platform, Nextpoint became the first litigation software provider accepted into the exclusive AWS Advanced Technology Partner’s Program.
 And recently, Technolawyer gave Cloud Preservation an A+ rating in a review written by Bruce Olson, a nationally recognized legal technologist, Certified Computer Examiner, and co-author of the best-selling Electronic Evidence and Discovery Handbook: Forms, Checklists and Guidelines.
 You can download and read the entire review here: Nextpoint Review in TechnoLawyer.